trustgraph-ai/trustgraph/README.md

 - Entity Extraction Agent
 - Node Connection Agent

 The agent prompts are built through templates, enabling customized extraction agents for a specific use case.
-The extraction agents are launched automatically with either of following commands pointing to the path of a desired text corpus or the included sample files:
+The extraction agents are launched automatically with the loader commands.

 PDF file:
 ```
-tg-load-pdf sample-text-corpus.pdf
+tg-load-pdf <document.pdf>
 ```

 Text file:
 ```
-tg-load-text sample-text-corpus.txt
+tg-load-text <document.txt>
 ```

 ## GraphRAG Queries